Lavender Syrup adds such a beautiful bouquet to anything. Lavender infusions make me giddy.

 I prefer making syrup from fresh lavender.
 I use unopened buds that have not flowered completely that I grow on my patio.
 They are lovely and pesticide free.
 You can also use dried lavender–just make sure you ask for culinary-grade (camphor-free).

-You can also adjust your sweetener.
+You can also adjust your type of sweetener.
 Brown sugar, for example, yields a deeper and darker syrup.
 Honey gives your syrup more depth syrup than a sugar-based syrup would.
+Vegan-friendly agave nectar is 1½ times sweeter than sugar, so you may want to cut your pour of syrup by ¼ or more.

 I’d love to hear what you do with your syrups!
 Leave a comment below and tag #nakedepicurean on Instagram so we can celebrate together.